srisnori/offline-profiler/README.md

 # Offline Profiler

-An offline profiling and layer-placement tool for Large Language Models (LLMs) executing across heterogeneous, geo-distributed clusters.
-Based on the performance model and placement strategies from the **BloomBee** inference framework.

-The profiler benchmarks local accelerator compute speeds (CPU/CUDA GPU), measures inter-node network topologies, and calculates the optimal pipeline layer assignment using Dynamic Programming.

----

 ## Key Features

 - **Device Diagnostics:** Automatic detection of execution substrate (`CUDA` / `CPU`) with GPU memory auto-allocation.